aglaenze/COMSOL/README.md

 - WhatPossibilities.sh: says which electric field configuration exist for one given model, or for all models, with the format: HV1 HV2 HV3 ...
 So that it can be copy-pasted in ```./signal HV1 HV2 HV3 ... savenum```
 To use: ```./WhatPossibilities.sh $modelNum ```(for one model only) or just ```./WhatPossibilities.sh``` for all models

-- Process.sh: allows me to do more easily AddSignalTrees.C, Convolute.C and Analyse.C (but one has to change inside model number + gas used)
-To use: ```./Process.sh HV1 HV2 HV3 ... ```

 - ComputeSignal.sh: automatically starts ./signal for the different electric configurations of a model, by chunks of 4